Review of 10276 in Two Months

 Reviewed by R. Murry

 The human psyche is very frail when it comes to the question of love.
 In my opinion, the five senses of sight, hearing, taste, smell, and touch, must confirm that issue before it is answered.
-Ms. Ang’s protagonist, in her novel 10276 in Two Months, using social media’s Facebook, does not establish all her senses in deciding her love for another because of the distance factor – he is on the other side of the world.
+Ms. Ang’s protagonist, in her novel 10276 in Two Months, using social media’s Facebook, does not establish all her senses in deciding her love for another because of the distance factor.
+In essence, he is on the other side of the world.

 However, Ms. Ang’s prose has you so involved; you will believe that the outcome will be a match or matches in heaven since there are two love triangles portrayed in this narrative.
 When the end of these passionate sinful predicaments arrive, you will know what it would be like, in Ms. Angs’s words, to feel what it’s like if poets ran out of poems and why these characters sank into the poison of love and lust.